paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-010-northern-pacific-halibut-fishing.md

 It is unlawful—

-**(a)** for any person subject to the jurisdiction of the United States—
+(1) for any person subject to the jurisdiction of the United States—

-(1) to violate any provision of the Convention, this subchapter or any regulation adopted under this subchapter;
+  (A) to violate any provision of the Convention, this subchapter or any regulation adopted under this subchapter;

-(2) to refuse to permit any enforcement officer to board a fishing vessel subject to such person’s control for purposes of conducting any search or inspection in connection with the enforcement of the Convention, this subchapter or any regulation adopted under this subchapter;
+  (B) to refuse to permit any enforcement officer to board a fishing vessel subject to such person’s control for purposes of conducting any search, investigation, or inspection in connection with the enforcement of the Convention, this subchapter or any regulation adopted under this subchapter;

-(3) to forcibly assault, resist, oppose, impede, intimidate or interfere with any enforcement officer in the conduct of any search or inspection described in paragraph (2);
+  (C) to forcibly assault, resist, oppose, impede, intimidate or interfere with any enforcement officer in the conduct of any search, investigation, or inspection described in paragraph (2);

-(4) to resist a lawful arrest or detention for any act prohibited by this section;
+  (D) to resist a lawful arrest or detention for any act prohibited by this section;

-(5) to ship, transport, offer for sale, sell, purchase, import, export or have custody, control or possession of, any fish taken or retained in violation of the Convention, this subchapter, or any regulation adopted under this subchapter; or
+  (E) to ship, transport, offer for sale, sell, purchase, import, export or have custody, control or possession of, any fish taken or retained in violation of the Convention, this subchapter, or any regulation adopted under this subchapter;

-(6) to interfere with, delay or prevent, by any means, the apprehension, arrest or detention of another person, knowing that such person has committed any act prohibited by this section.
+  (F) to interfere with, delay or prevent, by any means, the apprehension, arrest or detention of another person, knowing that such person has committed any act prohibited by this section; or

-**(b)** for any foreign fishing vessel, and for the owner or operator of any foreign fishing vessel, to engage in fishing for halibut in the fishery conservation zone, unless such fishing is authorized by, and conducted in accordance with the Convention, this subchapter and regulations adopted under this subchapter.
+(2) for any foreign fishing vessel, and for the owner or operator of any foreign fishing vessel, to engage in fishing for halibut in the fishery conservation zone, unless such fishing is authorized by, and conducted in accordance with the Convention, this subchapter and regulations adopted under this subchapter.

 ### Statutory Notes

-#### Amendment of Subsection (b)
+#### Amendment of Paragraph (2)
 Pub.
 L. 102–251, title III, §§ 302(b), 308, Mar.
 9, 1992, 106 Stat.
 65, 66, provided that, effective on the date on which the Agreement between the United States and the Union of Soviet Socialist Republics on the Maritime Boundary, signed June 1, 1990, enters into force for the United States, with authority to prescribe implementing regulations effective Mar.
-9, 1992, but with no such regulation to be effective until the date on which the Agreement enters into force for the United States, subsection (b) is amended by substituting “exclusive economic zone or special areas” for “fishery conservation zone”.
+9, 1992, but with no such regulation to be effective until the date on which the Agreement enters into force for the United States, paragraph (2), formerly subsection (b), of this section is amended by substituting “exclusive economic zone or special areas” for “fishery conservation zone”.

 #### Effective Date of 1992 Amendment
 Amendment by Pub.
 L. 102–251 effective on date on which Agreement between United States and Union of Soviet Socialist Republics on the Maritime Boundary, signed June 1, 1990, enters into force for United States, with authority to prescribe implementing regulations effective Mar.
 9, 1992, but with no such regulation to be effective until date on which Agreement enters into force for United States, see section 308 of Pub.
 L. 102–251, set out as a note under [section 773 of this title](./chapter-010-northern-pacific-halibut-fishing.md#section-773).

+#### Amendments
+2015—Pub.
+L. 114–81 redesignated subsecs. (a) and (b) as pars.
+(1) and (2), respectively, and former pars.
+(1) to (6) of subsec. (a) as subpars.
+(A) to (F), respectively, of par.
+(1), inserted “, investigation,” before “or inspection” in par.
+(1)(B) and (C), struck out “or” after the semicolon in par.
+(1)(E), and substituted “section; or” for “section.” in par.
+(1)(F).

 <a id="section-773f"></a>
 ## § 773f.
 Civil penalties
 **(a) Liability; continuing violations; notice; determination of amount** Any person who is found by the Secretary, after notice and opportunity for a hearing in accordance with [section 554 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section554&num=0&edition=prelim), to have committed an act prohibited by [section 773e of this title](./chapter-010-northern-pacific-halibut-fishing.md#section-773e) shall be liable to the United States for a civil penalty.
 The amount of the civil penalty shall not exceed $200,000 for each violation.
 Each day of a continuing violation shall constitute a separate offense.
 The amount of such civil penalty shall be assessed by the Secretary, or his designee, by written notice.
 In determining the amount of such penalty, the Secretary shall take into account the nature, circumstances, extent, and gravity of the prohibited acts committed and, with respect to the violator, the degree of culpability, any history of prior offenses, and such other matters as justice may require.
 In assessing such penalty, the Secretary may also consider any information provided by the violator relating to the ability of the violator to pay if the information is provided to the Secretary at least 30 days prior to an administrative hearing.

-**(b) Judicial review** Any person against whom a civil penalty is assessed under subsection (a) of this section may obtain review thereof in the appropriate court of the United States by filing a notice of appeal in such court within 30 days from the date of such order and by simultaneously sending a copy of such notice by certified mail to the Secretary and the Attorney General.
+**(b) Judicial review** Any person against whom a civil penalty is assessed under subsection (a) may obtain review thereof in the appropriate court of the United States by filing a notice of appeal in such court within 30 days from the date of such order and by simultaneously sending a copy of such notice by certified mail to the Secretary and the Attorney General.
 The Secretary shall promptly file in such court a certified copy of the record upon which such violation was found or such penalty imposed, in accordance with rules prescribed pursuant to [section 2112 of title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section2112&num=0&edition=prelim).
 The findings and order of the Secretary shall be set aside by such court if they are not found to be supported by substantial evidence, as provided in [section 706(2) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section706/2&num=0&edition=prelim).

 **(c) Recovery of assessed penalties by Attorney Gen­eral** If any person fails to pay an assessment of a civil penalty after it has become a final and unappealable order, or after the appropriate court has entered final judgment in favor of the Secretary, the Secretary shall refer the matter to the Attorney General of the United States, who shall recover the amount assessed in any appropriate district court of the United States.
 In such action, the validity and appropriateness of the final order imposing the civil penalty shall not be subject to review.